 Amazon Founder and Market Stats

-12. Jeff Bezos might be the world’s first trillionaire.
+15. Jeff Bezos, the founder and CEO of Amazon, might become the world’s first trillionaire.

 Next in line would be Facebook founder Mark Zuckerberg who is predicted to hit the $1 trillion mark by age 51.